IOGT-NTO exposes vodka giant Absolut’s efforts of political interference.

 Absolut is not a small-scale company, neither does it manufacture their products on a farm, however, the company has long invested heavily in influencing public opinion about what in Sweden is called farm sales of alcohol.
 This is evident through organizations in which Absolut has been involved for several years which promote farm sales of alcohol, including Visita, the Livsmedelsföretagarna (Grocery Enterprises) and the Stockholm Chamber of Commerce.

-Why is Absolut interested in farm sales?
+Why is Absolut interested in so-called farm sales?

 IOGT-NTO reveals that Pernod Ricard’s interest in pushing “farm sales” in Sweden is probably to do with weakening Systembolaget, the Swedish alcohol retail monopoly.